-When a reportable adverse event or unanticipated problem occurs, the Investigator should submit an Report of Unanticipated Problems Involving Risk to Participants or Others with any additional documentation.
-If this event requires a modification to the informed consent document, an amendment should also be submitted, which contains a copy of the revised consent form with the changes tracked and a "clean copy" for date stamping.
+When a reportable adverse event or unanticipated problem occurs, the Investigator should submit a Report of Unanticipated Problems Involving Risk to Participants or Others through DISCOVR-e with any additional documentation.
+If this event requires a modification to the informed consent document, a separate amendment submission through DISCOVR-e should also be submitted, which contains a copy of the revised consent form with the changes tracked and a "clean copy" for date stamping.